England had many kings, some good, some not so good,

 the king there.
 The archbishop read aloud to the king from a parchment

-The Magna Carta was a list of rights.
-Most rights
+The Magna Carta is just a list of the rights of

 John and the Magna Carta